If you’re reading this, it’s a pretty safe assumption that you’ve decided to form a Delaware LLC.

 Many people conduct both business and personal transactions through their personal bank accounts and then try to decipher which transactions were business transactions later when tax season rolls around.
 It may seem like it’s easier to use your personal account for business transactions, but there are two important reasons you shouldn’t even consider it.

 First of all, you’ll be able to easily determine that every transaction is a business transaction if it’s made on the business account.
 You may think it will be easy to tell the difference between personal and business transactions, but at the end of the year (which is often several months after the transaction was made) it’s pretty unlikely that you’ll be able to remember which were which for tax purposes.
 This makes filing taxes a lot more complicated than it actually needs to be.

-Secondly, if you conduct business transactions through your personal account it leaves you vulnerable to personal lawsuits regardless of the personal detail protection that you typically enjoy when you form an LLC.
+Second, conducting business transactions through your personal account leaves you vulnerable to personal lawsuits, regardless of the protection that you typically enjoy when you form an LLC.

-If you value the safety of your personal information and don’t like the thought of unnecessary headaches when it comes time to file your taxes just open a business bank account when you form your LLC.
+If you value the safety of your personal information and don’t like the thought of unnecessary headaches when it comes to filing your taxes, just open a business bank account when you form your LLC.

 Most LLC formation services include bank kit creation as part of their formation services, which can save you some of the hassles of rounding up the paperwork yourself.

-The decision to form a Delaware LLC is an important decision and a big step to complete on your business journey.
+The decision to form a Delaware LLC is an important one and a big step to complete on your business journey.
 Congratulations on making the decision to take control of your business destiny!

-If you choose to forego LLC formation services (which start as low as $0 plus state fees), there are five steps you need to follow in order to form your LLC yourself:
+If you choose to forego LLC formation services (which start as low as $0 plus state fees), follow these five steps:

 - Obtain the Certificate of Formation form